LIISim/LIISim.github.io/_pages/downloads.md

 ### How to cite

-If you use our software for your research, we would be grateful if you could cite the following paper:
+If you use our software for your research, please refer to the following publication:
 > R. Mansmann, T. Terheiden, P. Schmidt, J. Menser, T. Dreier, T. Endres and C. Schulz: \"LIISim: a modular signal processing toolbox for laser-induced incandescence measurements\"
 > Appl.
 Phys.
 B, DOI <a href="https://doi.org/10.1007/s00340-018-6934-9" target="_blank">10.1007/s00340-018-6934-9</a> (2018)